Kaiserreich/Kaiserreich-4-Bug-Reports/.github/ISSUE_TEMPLATE/peace-peace-conferences.md

 ---
 name: Peace - Peace Conferences
-about: For any issues connected to peace conferences, though not annexation or partition events
+about: For any issues connected to the results of peace conferences
 title: Nation(s) Affected - Summary of Issue
-labels: Peace - Peace Conferences
+labels: Peace Conferences
 assignees: 'Alpinia'

 ---